williamouyang/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 Of course, as each change is released, we'll announced here.

-For more details, see [API Rate Limit Improvements](https://support.okta.com/help/articles/Knowledge_Article/API-Rate-Limit-Improvements).<!-- OKTA-110472 -->
+For a full description of the rate limit changes, see [API Rate Limit Improvements](https://support.okta.com/help/articles/Knowledge_Article/API-Rate-Limit-Improvements).<!-- OKTA-110472 -->

 ### Feature Improvements